Browse the Archives

 Jimmy Quinn is from Drumaness in Co.
 Down and has been singing and composing songs all his life.
 His ability to sing was impacted by health issues and he has since been reciting instead.
 Jimmy holds no written records of his recitations and his exceptional memory has been the only repository until OTMA recorded him in his home in 2023.
 The collection includes Jimmy’s own compositions and locally composed songs which have become part of the local tradition.

-No Earthly Estate (coming soon)
+No Earthly Estate

-No Earthly Estate was a 2025 project funded by the Arts Council of Ireland which culminated in a concert held in the Patrick Cavanagh Centre in Iniskeen, Co.
-Monaghan on the 6th September 2025.
-A varied programme of Oriel music and song was presented and perfromed by Gerry O'Connor, Co.
+No Earthly Estate was a 2025 project funded by the Arts Council of Ireland.
+It allowed further collection of material by OTMA, and the opportunity for selected professional musicians to spend time researching in the archive, culminating in a concert held in the Patrick Kavanagh Centre in Inniskeen, Co.
+Monaghan on 6th September 2025.
+A varied programme of Oriel music and song was presented and performed by Gerry O'Connor, Co.
 Louth (fiddle and Stroh violin), Nuala Kennedy, Co.
 Louth (flute, whistle and voice) and Eilís Lavelle, Co.
 Monaghan (harp).